Canop/resc/examples/simple-example.md

 	yarn

+### Compilation of the Go worker

+You need to have a go dev environment set up.

+Start by fetching the official Go Redis driver:

+	go get github.com/garyburd/redigo/redis

+Then compile the application:

+	cd examples/go-client
+	go build

 ### Preparation of the rust worker

 As this is only a demonstration, we don't need to compile as release.
 We do nothing here.